LPNSR: Optimal Noise-Guided Diffusion Image Super-Resolution Via Learnable Noise Prediction: Experiments

 \section{Experiments}

-In this section, we conduct extensive experiments to evaluate the performance of our proposed LPNSR framework on both synthetic and real-world SR tasks.
-We compare our method against some of the recent state-of-the-art diffusion-based SR approaches, analyze the effectiveness of our LR-guided noise predictor, and perform ablation studies to understand the contributions of different components in our model.
+In this section, we compare our method against some of the recent state-of-the-art diffusion-based SR approaches, analyze the effectiveness of our LR-guided noise predictor, and perform ablation studies to understand the contributions of different components in our model.
 Our experiments mainly focus on the $\times 4$ SR task.

-\subsection{Experimental Setup}
+\subsection{Experimental setup}

-\textbf{Training Details.} We train the noise predictor on the LSDIR\cite{li2023lsdir} dataset and the first 10k face images from the FFHQ\cite{karras2019style} dataset for over 200k iterations, randomly cropping an image patch with a resolution of $256 \times 256$ from the source image and synthesizing the LR image using the pipeline of RealESRGAN\cite{wang2021real} at each iteration.
-We adopt the AdamW\cite{loshchilov2017decoupled} optimizer with a learning rate of $5 \times 10^{-5}$ and a batch size of 16, while using the CosineAnnealing\cite{loshchilov2016sgdr} scheduler with a minimum learning rate of $1 \times 10^{-5} $.
+\textbf{Training Details.} We train the noise predictor on the LSDIR \cite{li2023lsdir} dataset and the first 10k face images from the FFHQ \cite{karras2019style} dataset for over 200k iterations, randomly cropping an image patch with a resolution of $256 \times 256$ from the source image and synthesizing the LR image using the pipeline of RealESRGAN \cite{wang2021real} at each iteration.
+We adopt the AdamW \cite{loshchilov2017decoupled} optimizer with a learning rate of $5 \times 10^{-5}$ and a batch size of 16, while using the CosineAnnealing \cite{loshchilov2016sgdr} scheduler with a minimum learning rate of $1 \times 10^{-5} $.
 The hyperparameters for the loss function are set as $\lambda_1 = 1.0$, $\lambda_l = 1.0$, and $\lambda_g = 0.1$.
-During training, we set $T=4$ to remain consistent with ResShift\cite{NEURIPS2023_2ac2eac5},and the noise variance hyperparameter $\kappa=2.0$ as well as the shifting sequence $\{\eta_t\}_{t=1}^T$ also follow the identical settings.
-The denoising network $f_\theta$ is frozen during training, only the noise predictor is optimized.
+During training, we set $T=4$ to remain consistent with ResShift \cite{NEURIPS2023_2ac2eac5},and the noise variance hyperparameter $\kappa=2.0$ as well as the shifting sequence $\{\eta_t\}_{t=1}^T$ also follow the identical settings.
+The denoising network $f_\theta$ and the VQGAN autoencoder \cite{Esser_2021_CVPR} are frozen during training, only the noise predictor is optimized.